 - A minimum of ten years into their career, including at least three years in the opportunity finance industry and three years supervising others.

 - Early-career CDFI professionals that are recognized by their superiors as capable and smart individuals with high potential that are likely to take on a leadership role in five to ten years.
-Have a track record of performance, taking on responsibilities and achieving goals.
-Unique, passionate perspective – bring fresh ideas, challenge the status quo.

 Applicants must confirm in good faith that, if they are selected to participate in the Citi Leadership Program for Opportunity Finance, they:

 - Will participate in all Program meetings, webinars, and conference calls, and cover any associated travel costs not covered by the Program stipend.
-Active participation means completing preparatory or follow-up assignments on time; openly sharing their professional successes, challenges, and failures with their cohort; and constructively engaging with their cohort members throughout the 11-month program.
+Active participation means completing preparatory or follow-up assignments on time; openly sharing their professional successes, challenges, and failures with their cohort; and constructively engaging with their cohort members.

 - Intend to continue working in the opportunity finance industry for two years after completing the program.